Oluwanifemilua/Teltonika-Router-Monitoring/README.md

 # Teltonika Router Monitoring

 This Python script is developed by **Oluwanifemi Ogunjemilua** and is designed to monitor a Teltonika router's real-time GSM-related metrics and network throughput.
 The collected data is stored in a MySQL database for further analysis and reporting.
 The program uses SSH for communication with the router, Paramiko for SSH connectivity, and MySQL Connector for database interaction.
+You can achieve real-time Visualization and customized dashboard by connecting database to Grafana

 ## Features